 This first step sounds simple, but it's important.
 It all begins with getting over 'the guilt.'
 You have to decide that it’s a good thing to build a life around your preferences, strengths and interests.

-Through the assistance of a supportive coach, I began to understand that: My preferences, strengths and interests are the gifts we bring to the world.
+Through the assistance of a supportive coach, I began to understand that: My preferences, strengths and interests are the gifts I bring to the world.
 That they are unique unto each one of us.They were born into us for a reason.
 I let go of the 'guilt' about following my preferences, and I began to allow my self to build a life around my interests and preferences.

-Creating a recipe for a happy life by building a life around your preferences and your strengths, is not selfish, it's the reason you have the strengths and preferences that you have!
+I now know that creating a recipe for a happy life by building a life around your preferences and your strengths, is not selfish, it's the reason we all have the strengths and preferences that we have!

-Here's Another View of Preferences and Living 'On Your Own Terms' from the Founder of Sudbury Valley School: "The process of self direction, or blazing your own way, indeed of living your life rather than passing your time, is natural but not self evident to children growing up in our civilization."
+I appreciate the Founder of Sudbury Valley School view on preferences: "The process of self direction, or blazing your own way, indeed of living your life rather than passing your time, is natural but not self evident to children growing up in our civilization."

 This statement by this educator is true for many students AND adults.
 Almost everyone wants to LIVE rather than just 'pass time', but to do this requires introspection and self direction.
 The very skills that are taught at the Sudbury Valley School.